Sintetic/zerosteam/README.md

-zerosteam
+ZeroSteam
 =========

-Chrome extensions for steam
+Chrome extensions for Steam